 I joined UConn in 1984 after receiving my Ph.D. degree in mechanical engineering from the University of Illinois at Chicago in 1984.

 In my most recent role, I served as Associate Dean for Research & Strategic Initiatives and a professor of Mechanical Engineering.
-In supporting, and in collaboration with Engineering Dean Mun Y. Choi -- who is currently serving as Interim Provost -- I was responsible for leading strategic initiatives focused on expanding the School's research enterprise, institutional advancement, educational innovation, and technology commercialization.
+In supporting, and in collaboration with former Engineering Dean Mun Y. Choi - who is now Provost and Vice President for Academic Affairs - I was responsible for leading strategic initiatives focused on expanding the School's research enterprise, institutional advancement, educational innovation, and technology commercialization.

 I have held numerous leadership roles at UConn.
 I was an elected representative on the University Senate (2008-2011), and served on numerous University-level committees, including the Provost's Research Equipment Competition Committee, Research Advisory Council, Faculty Review Board, and Review Panel for Intercampus Research Grants.
 I chair the School of Engineering Academic Plan 2009-2014 committee, and previously served as Associate Dean for Research & Outreach from 1998-2001.
 In addition, I was Director of the Advanced Technologies Institute (ATI) from 1999-2001.